Teenage suicide in the United States: LGBTQ+ youth

+Methods

+In 2015, males more commonly used a firearm to die by suicide, while females commonly used a form of poison.

+In 2018, the most common suicide method among females aged 15 to 25 was suffocation.

 Causes in teenage suicide

 Teenage suicide is not caused by any one factor, but likely by a combination of them.
 Depression can play a massive role in teenage suicide.
 Some contributing factors include: